Tractor Trail Of Protesting Dutch Farmers Snarls Traffic for Hundreds Of Miles

 "Farmers and growers are sick of being painted as a 'problem' that needs a 'solution'," Dirk Bruins of the agricultural industry group LTO said, according to Reuters.

-Police have estimated that some 2,200 tractors were involved in the protest, according to NOS, and three people were arrested.
-The farmers began to leave The Hague starting about mid-afternoon.
+Police have estimated that about 2,200 tractors were involved in the protest, according to NOS, and three people were arrested.
+The farmers began to leave The Hague starting about midafternoon.

 The government has not taken specific action that would change farmers' practices, but some politicians have advocated for dramatically reducing livestock numbers.

-For example, one of the parties in the ruling coalition recently floated cutting the number of livestock allowed by half, while offering the farmers financial incentives.
+For example, one of the parties in the ruling coalition recently floated cutting in half the number of livestock allowed, while offering farmers financial incentives.

 Member of Parliament Tjeerd de Groot, who has argued in favor of that idea, was reportedly booed by farmers when he appeared at a rally Tuesday in the center of The Hague.
 Agriculture Minister Carola Schouten rejected that idea while speaking to farmers at the same demonstration.